yatingw24/phd/README.md

 ### A Break Down of Files:
  - `Analysis.ipynb`: the jupyter notebook where I did my majority of data cleaning and analysis.
- - `febay_output.csv`: average price per X-Man on eBay for issues published in the 80s and the 90s.
- - `female_output.csv`: each female X-Man's percentage of presence in issues published in 80s and 90s.
+  - `ggplot_dist.ipynb`: the jupyter notebook where I used R console to generate charts and plots.
+ - `cleaned_output.csv`: the curated dataset after my categorization of majors into four disciplines - Business, Science, Social Science and Humanities.
+ - `debt.csv`: a breakdown of percentage of debt by discipline.
+  - `treemap.csv`: a spreadsheet which eventually presented through a treemap that shows the total number of doctoral enrollments in 2024 by discipline.
- - `x-men.csv`: the original dataset that contains price information on all 26 X-Men characters.
+ - `phd_stipends.csv`: the original dataset that contains all financial information about nationalwide stipends across discipines.
  - static_imgs: charts and graphics you find in my article.
+  - `privater.csv` and `public.csv`: data about English PhD stipends in public universities and private universities.

 ### Data Cleaning and Analysis
-1. assigned a gender for all 26 X-Men.
-2. created a dataframe, `df_female`, which contains all information, issues each is featured in different decades and market value on various audtion sites.
+1. Opened `phd_stipends.csv` and dropped all irrelevant, confusing and null entries including NA and Non-English characters
+2. Create a new column that categorizes majors into four primary disciplines: Business, Hard-core Science, Social Science and Humanities and Arts.

 3. separated first names and last names and converted each name into the standard name format.
 4. replaced all signs, such as a dollar sign ($) or a percentage sign (%).
 5. selected columns, `member`, `90s_Appearance_Percent` and `80s_Appearance_Percent` to see the change in the amount of presence in issues published in the 80s versus the 90s: